Skip to main content

 agent.package.install.task.timeout=3600

 1.2.
-Save the change and close the configuration file of the Ambari Server.
+Save the change and close the Ambari Server configuration file.

 2. Restart the Ambari Server service: